N1ptic/JARVIS/README.md

-# JARVIS Voice Assistant 🗣️🤖
+# JARVIS Voice Assistant 🗣️🤖✨

-**Your Personal AI Voice Companion Powered by Local LLMs**
+**Your Advanced AI Voice Companion with a Sci-Fi GUI, Powered by Local LLMs**

 JARVIS Voice Assistant is a Python-based interactive voice application that listens to your commands, processes them using a local Large Language Model (LLM) via Ollama, and responds with synthesized speech.
-It's designed to be a more conversational and intelligent alternative to simple command-echoing scripts.
+It features a graphical user interface (GUI) with voice waveform visualization, continuous listening mode, global hotkeys, and custom command capabilities.

 ---

-## ✨ Features
+## 🌟 Features

+*   **Interactive GUI**: Built with `customtkinter` for a modern, "sci-fi" themed interface.
+*   **Voice Waveform Visualization**: Displays a waveform of your spoken input after each utterance.
+*   **Continuous Conversation Mode**: JARVIS actively listens for follow-up commands after responding, until explicitly stopped.
+*   **Global Hotkey Control**: Toggle listening mode on/off using **Ctrl+J**.
 *   **Voice-to-Text (STT)**: Utilizes `SpeechRecognition` to capture your voice commands.
 *   **Intelligent Response Generation**: Leverages Ollama and a local LLM (e.g., `llama3.2`) to understand and generate human-like responses.
 *   **Text-to-Speech (TTS)**: Uses the `kokoro` library for clear and natural-sounding voice output.
-*   **Conversational Flow**: Designed for more natural back-and-forth interaction.
+*   **Custom Voice Commands**:
+    *   **"Jarvis open chrome"**: Launches the Google Chrome browser.
+    *   **"Jarvis type [your text]"**: Types the specified text into the currently active window.
 *   **Customizable LLM**: Easily configurable to use different models available through Ollama.
-*   **Automatic Audio Playback**: Responses are played automatically using `playsound`.
+*   **Platform-Aware Audio Playback**: Uses `winsound` on Windows and `playsound` on other OS for reliable audio output.
-*   **Robust Error Handling**: Includes checks for common issues like empty LLM responses and audio file conflicts.
+*   **Robust Error Handling**: Includes checks for common issues and provides feedback.
-*   **Timestamped Audio Files**: Saves each audio response with a unique filename to prevent overwriting issues.
+*   **Timestamped Audio Files**: Saves each audio response with a unique filename (though these are temporary and deleted after playback).

 ---